 Well, I think the first roadblock would have been I had a disagreement with my parents and I decided to move out.
 I had a period of time where I didn't know if I was going to be able to go back to school, but that that over a period of time had a positive resolution and and moving out on your own is not always necessarily a bad thing.
 You know it can because I remember Bailey saying got a job and I got a job as a busboy at a restaurant.
 So, it can be it can be a humbling experience.
 And a gratifying experience.
 Career wise, anyhow, I just kind of hung in

 with school.
 You know, tried to stick it out or and I did I did spend an extra year at the junior college level.
 Just because I didn't want to leave and I kind of had that.
-And then it was it was the year of the semester of fall of 74 that I was at una where I had a disagreement with my folks that moved out and did not go back to school.
+And then it was it was the year of the semester of fall of 74 that I was at UNA where I had a disagreement with my folks that moved out and did not go back to school.
 That's when I moved to the astronaut crew area.
 So, So anyhow, it didn't work out exactly.
 Like I had the ramp was the workout. pre college, you know, but it finally did work out and a little bit different way.
 So I did get a college degree even though I have some time lapse.
 So you just you just had that goal.
 And even though it took me a little bit longer to meet it I've never lost sight of that.
 And then on a professional level, I think at any time that you will get something a little shaky or you have any I would always look okay.
 How can I make this situation better more?
 Or what doors will open that will enable me to do something a little different to kind of keep the you look for alternate routes to get to where you want to get to, you know, kind of went on with it.

 If you give a piece of advice to your younger self, be it a child or a teenager or young adult.
 What would it be?